IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 IP address literals do not provide enough context for TLS ServerNameIndicator to be useful {{?RFC6066}}.
 This limits the firmware repository to be a single tenant on that IP address, and for IPv4 (at least), this is no longer a sustainable use of IP addresses.

-And with any non-determistic name or address that is returned, the MUD controller is not challenged to validate the transaction, as it can not see into the communication.
+And with any non-deterministic name or address that is returned, the MUD controller is not challenged to validate the transaction, as it can not see into the communication.